Matgend/TDIP/README.md

 ## Generation of missing values

-Missing values follow a missing mechanisms.
+Missing values follow a missing mechanism.
 In this package, the user can generate missing values according to 4 missing mechanisms:

 1. Missing completely at random (MCAR)